 The easiest treat to pass out is obviously prepackaged candies and other similar goodies.
 If you are passing things out to close friends and family, baking and assembling little goody bags is a cute option.
 A quick Pinterest search of fall treats or Halloween treats will lead you in the right direction.
 Monster cookies, marshmallow ghosts, or dipping Oreos in melted orange candy melts to make pumpkins are all fun to make and easy for kids to help with.

 Kids will take so much ownership in the process, if they are allowed to help with the planning, baking, and assembling.
-After you decide what treats you will make, bake them and place into Halloween bags to pass out to loved ones.
+After you decide what treats you will make, bake them and place them into Halloween bags to pass out to loved ones.
 A regular bucket of candy is just as good and may make people more comfortable with the individual packaging.
 Mini packs of other treats like popcorn and pretzels are a fun alternative as well.

 Dress the Part